As an Amazon Associate I earn from qualifying purchases.

 Once made, this will keep in the fridge a week, and it freezes well.

 I make a few other curries and curry-like dishes from East Africa and its environs, such as a fish stew inspired by one I had in Tanzania, a Goan crab curry from the other side of the Indian Ocean, not to mention the ton of Ethiopian recipes I make.
+If you like this curry, you might also like my recipes for a similar-tasting Jamaican curry shrimp, a Thai red coconut curry that works with lots of proteins, another Thai green curry for fish, or an Indian crab curry.

 Coconut Curry Chicken